real2two/scuffed_rooms/README.md

     // The maximum rooms there can be, and the maximum players are allowed in a room.
     // Keep in mind a single IP address can only handle 65,536 sockets.
-    maxRooms: 100, // default: 100
+    maxRooms: 100, // default: 1000
     maxPlayers: 10, // default: 100

-    // Quick join. (when joining the websocket, the "room id" must be set to "q")
+    // Quick join. (when joining the websocket, the "room id" must be set to "q".)
     quickJoin: {
         enabled: true, // default: false (won't work if the maximum rooms is 1.)
         publicByDefault: true // default: true (won't do anything if quickJoin is disabled.)